fledge-iot/fledge-north-http-c/docs/index.rst

         "token" : "sfe93rjfk93rj"
     }

-Multiple header fields may be set by specifying multiple key/value pairs inthe JSON document.
+Multiple header fields may be set by specifying multiple key/value pairs in the JSON document.

 JSON Payload
 ------------